Blog

 Port 465 was an email submission port used for SMTPS (Simple Mail Transfer Protocol Secure).
 It offered secure client-server communication by encrypting the contents of emails.
 You may have noticed we’re using the past tense here.
 That’s because SMTPS was deprecated after STARTTLS (a command to change a connection to a secure one) was introduced.

-Some email servers may still be using port 465 to support older mail clients that implemented SMTPS before.
+Some email servers may still be using port 465 to support older mail clients that implemented SMTPS before, but it’s not recommended, as it’s not RFC-compliant.
 So, unless you need to maintain legacy email applications across a large enterprise, for example, you should not be using port 465 to send emails with SMTP.

 Port 587